Prerequisites for studying at TU Graz with Erasmus+:

 Only students who have completed a bachelor´s degree programme and include a copy of their certificate in the application package may be registered for a master’s degree programme.

-However, students registered for a bachelor's degree programme may take master's degree courses as long as they meet the requirements for the course (proven by their transcript of records).
+However, students registered for a bachelor's degree programme may take master's degree courses as long as they fulfill the required qualifications and have sufficient prior academic background in the field (proven by their transcript of records).

 Deadlines for Uploading the Learning Agreement

 It is highly recommended to hand in the Learning Agreement well before this deadline.
 The earlier you send it, the sooner you can be accepted and take care of other details about your stay at Graz; especially accommodation and German course.

 Other than in many European countries, there is no strict curriculum for exchange students.
 So you are free to additionally select single courses from almost all faculties (exception: courses in Architecture are only for Architecture students).

 Four ways to find the best courses for your stay at TU Graz: